AaltoSciComp/scicomp-docs/data/index.rst

 Data storage in Aalto
 ---------------------

+Things provided to all Aalto by IT Services.

 * Quick summary: `What file storage to use? <https://www.aalto.fi/en/services/what-file-storage-to-use-when>`__
 * `Storage services for research data <https://www.aalto.fi/en/services/storage-services-for-research-data>`__
 * `Summary of storage locations <https://www.aalto.fi/en/services/data-storage-file-services>`__